For Confidential Help, Call

 • Poor body image

-VIDEO: HOW SHOULD A PARENT BROACH THE TOPIC OF TEEN EATING DISORDERS?
+Video: HOW SHOULD A PARENT BROACH THE TOPIC OF TEEN EATING DISORDERS?

 Approaching a loved one about a potential eating disorder, disordered eating patterns, and when to seek treatment is a sensitive subject.
 Dr. Kim Dennis, MD, CEDS, gives advice on the importance and tips to broach the subject when considering teen eating disorder treatment.